-Given the importance of assuring that the advantages of Head Start and Early Head Start will accrue to children and families as quickly as is possible, OHS expects all applicants funded under this competition will implement a high quality Head Start or Early Head Start program as soon as possible, recognizing that the time required to do this can vary among successful applicants.
+Given the importance of assuring that the advantages of Head Start will accrue to children and families as quickly as is possible, OHS expects all applicants funded under this competition will implement a high quality Head Start program as soon as possible, recognizing that the time required to do this can vary among successful applicants.
 Applicants will be required to submit a timeline for when children will begin to be served.

 II.
 AWARD INFORMATION

 Funding Instrument Type: Grant

 Estimated Total Program Funding: \$10,000,000

 Expected Number of Awards: 20

-Ceiling on Amount of Individual \$5,000,000 per budget period
+Ceiling on Amount of Individual Awards: \$5,000,000 per budget period

-Awards:

-Floor on Amount of Individual None
+Floor on Amount of Individual Awards: None

-Awards:

 Average Projected Award Amount: \$500,000 per budget period

 Length of Project Periods: Other

 Explanation of Other:

+Indefinite, but changing to five years w ithin three years of the grant